Optofluidics at (Bio)Interfaces

 Furthermore, if a ligand-receptor interaction of interest is part of the linking strategy (instead of using a covalent linkage), this setup can also be used to probe the dynamics of nanoparticle detachment in dependence of the applied shear force.
 Such measurements are conceptually similar to AFM-based force spectroscopy experiments and yield information about the energy landscape of the ligand-receptor interaction, but are done (in contrast to AFM) at negligible loading rates and therefore enable to probe small energy barriers that are inaccessible to complementary approaches.

-In any case, since microscopy is used as readout, the fate of up to 1000 individual nanoparticles can be followed within a single experiment, thereby providing excellent measurement statistics even for short measurement times combined with the possibility to characterize heterogeneous samples.
+In any case, since microscopy is used as readout, the fate of thousands of individual nanoparticles can be followed within a single experiment, thereby providing excellent measurement statistics even for short measurement times combined with the possibility to characterize heterogeneous samples.
 In our home-made setup we currently achieve sub-nm resolution in the measurement of force-extension curves of polymers or proteins, while the applicable force ranges typically between few fN up to 10 pN.

 1. Block, S.*; Johansson Fast, B.; Lundgren, A.; Zhdanov, V.P.; Höök, F.* Two-dimensional flow nanometry of biological nanoparticles for accurate determination of their size and emission intensity.
 Nature Communications 7, 12956 (2016).